 I admit I did use store-bought ones like this in college but even $3.00 a jar added up quite a bit since I was using it so much.

 But as I got older, I found out, it's so easy to put together the ingredients at home for cleaner eating.
 Instead of MSG and sugar, I added my own twist for extra flavor and you'll love how it tastes on everything.

-The main ingredients are: nori (read about the different types of seaweed in my post on Sea Veggies Primer but for this seasoning, you'll need seaweed sheets called Nori), bonito flakes – dried tuna flakes (Amazon Affiliate Links), sesame seeds, black sesame seeds, salt, garlic powder, and onion powder.
+The main ingredients are: nori (read about the different types of seaweed in my post on Sea Veggies Primer but for this seasoning, you'll need:

 Like I said, this was one of my favorite ways (and cheap!) to eat a quick meal in college.
 Hot steaming rice with a couple of sunny side up eggs, sprinkled with Furikake goes a long way.
 And come to think of it, it's still one of my favorite meals!
 And guess what?
 Furikake goes really well with Cauliflower "Rice" too.

 And if I didn't have tofu or seaweed to add to miso soup, I'd just sprinkle a little bit of Furikake!
 And voilá!
 It added more umami than just adding plain seaweed!
 I would have this warm bowl of miso soup along with my rice and I'm good until the next meal!

 If you can't have soy, Furikake would go well with any bland broth.
 I sprinkle it on bone broth sometimes to add umami.

 You wouldn't want to read a long post with all the pictures of food I use this seasoning in but trust me when I say, I add this to hamburger, pizza, meatloaf and even on pasta.
 It's that good.
 You'll want to make this to add a burst of umami on all your food.